-Students are required to submit via D2L Dropbox an Activity Log by 11:59 pm the last day of the rotation.
+Students are required to submit via D2L Dropbox an Activity Log by 11:59 pm on the last day of the rotation.
+If you have questions, reach out to CA.

 In this log you will need to outline all of the Procedures you either assisted or watched, the Primary Diagnosis of each patient seen, all meetings or lectures (including didactics) and all materials you read while on the rotation.